oltdaniel/oltdaniel.github.io/content/blog/2021-12-13-cheap-and-stupid-aws-url-shortener.md

 As I was challenged with this project in the end of 2020, where I was new to AWS, so my first approach was a bit naive.
 Before I focused on creating custom REST APIs running on their own servers and containers.
 Therefore, I decided to checkout the massive AWS product page.[^1]

-Quickly I relaized, hosting containers or allocating custom a server isn't easy nor cheap.
+Quickly I realized, hosting containers or allocating custom a server isn't easy nor cheap.
 Especially hosting containers has dozens of options, as pointed out by Corey Quinn in his article "The 17 Ways to Run Containers on AWS".[^2] So this is not the way to go.

 ## Rethinking

-Let us just throw everythong over board and start with an empty sheet of paper and focus on the different parts our URL shortener exists of.
+Let us just throw everything over board and start with an empty sheet of paper and focus on the different parts our URL shortener exists of.

 > 1. Accepting requests and responding to them.
 > 2. A central entity which looks up the requested url for an redirection target.